 So I hopped on to the trusty Internet.
 After searching for about 15 minutes and reading several reviews, here’s the recipe we decided on:

 3 cups rubbing alcohol

 1 T. Vinegar

-Mom-in-law grabbed a squeegee and the spray bottle with our new concoction, and voila!
+My Mother-in-law grabbed a squeegee and the spray bottle with our new concoction and voila!
 Sparkly, shiny, streak-less windows that looked fantastic, and all of that for about 50 cents!
 Quite a bit less than we would have paid for a bottle of Windex.